Rose-Yang1232/Yuwei_dojo/web-security/auth-bypass-param-1/DESCRIPTION.md

-<div id="challenge-notice-7" style="display:none;"></div>
+<div id="challenge-notice-6" style="display:none;"></div>

 <script>

-const tracker_7 = createTracker({
+const tracker_6 = createTracker({
   iframeId: 'workspace-iframe',
   iframeSelector: '#workspace-iframe, #workspace_iframe',
-  challenge: 'sqli-pin',
+  challenge: 'auth-bypass-param',
-  bannerElId: 'challenge-notice-7', // div above for checking if the user is allowed to take this challenge
+  bannerElId: 'challenge-notice-6', // div above for checking if the user is allowed to take this challenge
   // for checking if this is the challenge that was started; if only one challenge in the module, leave it null
-  expectedContainerId: 'challenges-body-7',
+  expectedContainerId: 'challenges-body-6',
   requireVersionMatch: false,
   challengeTimeMinutes: 25,
   urlBasePath: 'https://cumberland.isis.vanderbilt.edu/skyler/',